slushman/slushman-astro/src/pages/post/installing-parker.md

 category: ["Parker"]
 heroAccount: 'teckhonc'
 heroPhotographer: 'T.H.
 Chia'
-description: "The six step process for installing Parker."
+description: "If you want to use the CSS analysis tool, Parker, you first have to install it and set it up.
+Here's the six step process."
 slug: installing-parker
 relatedPosts:
 - parker-and-wordpress-theme-development